 I got married once in 1985 or 86, I honestly cant remember.

 The next 15 or so years I was in the Carnival business either managing my father in laws cotton candy wagons or managing several rides for the Strates Shows in Orlando, Fl.
 That’s enough of that.
 It wasn’t living, it was survival.
 It wasn’t much fun.

 During the carnival years we had our first son named Eric Douglas Johnson.
 He never made it into this world though and no one knows why but it sure wasn’t his mothers fault.
 She did everything right not even taking so much as an aspirin during the pregnancy.
 She was a model mother.
 Why Eric didn’t make it was just fate I guess but he sure brought us together and darn near tore us apart all at the same time.
 Over two decades later there is still a big hole in my heart.

 Fast forward through two years of carnival life and Rene’ got pregnant again.
-In January of 1991 we had another son that > we pinned the name of Ryan Douglas on.
+In January of 1991 we had another son that we pinned the name of Ryan Douglas on.
 He was named after aircraft just as I had always been told I was.
-(It was later > told to me that that was just a bunch of crap that my grandfather had dreamed up.
+(It was later told to me that that was just a bunch of crap that my grandfather had dreamed up.
 Remember Martin).
-I was not going to > let that happen twice! > > Twenty years later Ryan is at Embry Riddle studying Aerospace Engineering and Rene’ is still around being a terrific > housewife, long distance mother and an Asst.
-Principle Rock Crusher Elementary School. > > Me?
-Well after a few career changes I’m still self employed working out of my home for the most part wondering why I > just wrote all of this.
+I was not going to let that happen twice!

+Twenty Two years later Ryan graduated Embry Riddle having studied Aerospace Engineering and Rene’ is still around being a terrific housewife, long distance mother and the Principle of Rock Crusher Elementary School.

+Me?
+Well after a few career changes I’m still self employed working out of my home for the most part wondering why I just wrote all of this.
 And wondering why you, if you made it this far was curious enough to read it all.
-Meh, who cares > right! =)
+Meh, who cares right! =)